-An AmeriCorps VISTA volunteer (funded by a grant from the Missouri River Coalition) has been housed at Truman since 2010 and participates with the local K-12 schools on nutrition education and community gardening efforts.
+- An AmeriCorps VISTA volunteer (funded by a grant from the Missouri River Coalition) has been housed at Truman since 2010 and participates with the local K-12 schools on nutrition education and community gardening efforts. - In 2015, the Green Thumb Project was awarded a 2-year grant from the EPA to continue working in partnership with Truman State University and the local K-12 School System.

-Campus Engagement- Engaging students in sustainability issues through co-curricular activities allows students to deepen and apply their understanding of sustainability principles.
+Campus Engagement- Engaging students in sustainability issues through cocurricular activities allows students to deepen and apply their understanding of sustainability principles.
 Activities Truman has undertaken include:

-- Continued providing sustainability hints and tips during new student orientation, as well as the Residence Life sustainability educators program. - Sustainability Outreach Campaign automated the graduation process to include a request to all graduating students to sign a sustainability pledge.
+Sustainability Outreach Campaign - automated the graduation process to include a request to all graduating students to sign a sustainability pledge.